smart-data-models/dataModel.Transportation/ItemFlowObserved/doc/spec_DE.md

       x-ngsi:
         type: Property
     laneDirection:
       description: 'Usual direction of travel in the lane referred by this observation.
 This attribute is useful when the observation is not referencing any road segment, allowing to know the direction of travel of the traffic flow observed.
-See RoadSegment for a description of the semantics of these values.'
+See RoadSegment for a description of the semantics of these values'
       enum:
         - forward
         - backward